Gaur4vGaur/Gaur4vGaur.github.io/_posts/ai/2025-07-05-ai_vibe-coding-conversational-software-development-part3.md

 Also then help me write a system prompt that guides you to use React, Tailwind, and D3 for visualization.
 ```

+> If London Air Quality Data is not available at above link, I have [committed a copy](https://github.com/Gaur4vGaur/traveller/blob/master/air-quality-london.csv){:target="_blank"} of it, as CSV, at the time writing this post.
+{: .prompt-info }

 Gemini asked a few smart follow-up questions about:
 - what kind of visualizations I had in mind,
 - the type of interactivity I expected,